Operadic actions on long knots and 2-string links: Operadic actions

 We conclude this paragraph with a quick discussion about $\kappa$.
 Let $L$ be an element of $\cubes{2}(k)$.
 The heights of the little cubes of $L$ only appear in the formula of $\kappa_k(L)$ to dictate a composition order.
-This is done via an ordering permutation, which we defined as an element $\sigma \in \Sigma_k$ such that the mapping $i \mapsto L^{\sigma(i)}$ is non-decreasing.
+This is done via an ordering permutation, which we defined as an element $\sigma \in \Sigma_k$ such that the mapping $i \mapsto L^{\sigma(i)}$ is nondecreasing.
 Here, one can replace the word ``decreasing'' with ``increasing'' and define another action with the same formula.
-We refer to it as Budney's reverse action.
-There is no substancial difference between these two versions of $\kappa$, nor is there a reason to prefer one or the other.
-We still introduce the two of them now because they will both play a role in the next paragraphs. \\
+We refer to it as \emph{Budney's reverse action}.
+There is no substantial difference between these two versions of $\kappa$, nor is there a reason to prefer one or the other.
+We still introduce the two of them now, as they will both play a role in the next paragraphs.
+Informally, the need for a reversed action arises because knots yielding split links must be tied at the beginning of a composition, while knots yielding cables must be tied at the end.

-\subsection{Burke and Koytcheff's Actions on Fat String $2$-links}
+\subsection{Burke and Koytcheff's actions on fat $2$--string links}